top of page

 • Develop content for web properties, research briefs, press releases, etc.

-Travel + Leisure; Fodor’s; Dwell; Miami Herald; BlackBook; et al. - Freelance Writer
+Travel + Leisure; Fodor’s; Dwell; Miami Herald; BlackBook; etc. - Freelance Writer

 July 2007 - March 2012